Suresh5026/BackendCapWedPlanAppEvent/README.md

 ---Each schemas perform their own functionalities---

----I have store the datas in Cookies both front end backend---
+---I have store the datas in Localstorage both front end backend---

 ---I implemented middleware function, token, Authentication is user to secure the user data---